caspii/casparwre.de/_posts/2020-09-04-cost-of-running-webapp.md

 ### Servers and database on DigitalOcean
 **Costs per month: $95**

 The webapp runs on two identical DigitalOcean servers (4 vCPUs, 8GB RAM, 80GB disk).
-We use a [blue-green deployment](https://en.wikipedia.org/wiki/Blue-green_deployment), which is a great way of running and hosting a webapp (more on that in a future post) but it does mean that you need 2 identical production servers.
+We use a [blue-green deployment](/blog/webapp-python-deployment/), which is a great way of running and hosting a webapp but it does mean that you need 2 identical production servers.

 The database is a hosted Postgres instance also on DigitalOcean.